simonask/werk/documentation/language.md

 - Lists are surrounded by `[ ... ]`, and elements are comma-separated.
 - There are no functions or loops, but expressions can be "chained" using the `=>` operator.
+- All variables are immutable - there is no assignment operation.
+- Local variables may shadow global variables or previously defined local variables in the same scope.

 ### `let` statement